h2oai/tutorials/DriverlessAI/mli-level-1-tutorial/mli-level-1-tutorial.md

 ![k-lime-cluster-13](assets/k-lime-cluster-13.jpg)

-1. Change cluster to cluster 13 and note the R2 value is still very high
+1. Change cluster to cluster 13 and note the R2 value is still very high.
-2. Pick a point on the top-right section of the plot
+2. Pick a point on the top-right section of the plot.
-3. Examine Reason Codes
+3. Examine Reason Codes.

 The local model predictions (white points) can be used to reason through the Driverless AI model (yellow) in some local region.